xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab02/Lab02-Work-with-Microsoft-Graph-lab-instructions/04-Exercise-3-Using-change-notifications-and-track-changes-with-Microsoft-Graph.md

 1. Open the application in Visual Studio Code using the following command: `code .`

 1. If Visual Studio code displays a dialog box asking if you want to add required assets to the project, select **Yes**.

-1. If Visual Studio Code displays a dialog box asking if you want to add required assets to the project, select **Yes**.

 ## Task 3: Code the HTTP API